-The FdA in Payroll Management is a programme designed around the needs of employers in the payroll sector.
+The FdA in Pensions Administration and Management is a programme designed around the needs of employers in the pensions sector.

-The programme is designed for all payroll employees, irrespective of managerial background who:
+The programme is designed for all pension employees, irrespective of managerial background who:

-- Are currently employed in the payroll sector. - Wish to develop or consolidate their professional skills. - Aspire to positions of management within the payroll sector and so improve their career development prospects. - Seek to develop and/or update the technical skills required by the payroll sector.
+- Are currently employed in the pension sector. - Wish to develop or consolidate their professional skills. - Aspire to positions of management within the pension sector and so improve their career development prospects. - Seek to develop and/or update the technical skills required by the pension sector.

 Students learn on a distance basis through study of the materials supplied for each module by the CIPP.
 Each module is also supported by a formal teaching day, revision opportunities and tutorial support.
 Teaching, learning and support are discussed more fully later in this specification and in the Course Handbook.
-The 15 modules that make up the Foundation Degree are completed in a 36 month period, each year of the programme also carries an award level from the CIPP.
-The programme has two focuses, the first being the development of the many technical skills required of an employee in the payroll sector and the second being the development of management skills appropriate to the management of a small group of employees.
+The 15 modules that make up the Foundation Degree are completed in a 36 month period.

+The programme has two focuses, the first being the development of the many technical skills required of an employee in the pensions sector and the second being the development of management skills appropriate to the management of a small group of employees.
 In both cases the programme encourages students to relate new knowledge and skills to their own workplace situation and to develop a wider understanding of how their organisations function.
 In particular, the purposes of the programme are to provide students with: